erkr/wol-forwarder/README.md

 1. Install this add-on (add this repository as a custom add-on in Home Assistant Supervisor).
 2. Configure options in the Supervisor add-on UI (or in `/data/options.json`):
    - `wol_port`: UDP port to send magic packets to on the LAN (default: 9)
-   - `secure_on`: A string of exactly 12 hex characters (6 bytes, e.g. "aabbccddeeff") used as SecureOn password
+   - `secure_on`: A string of exactly 6 hex bytes (in MAC format, e.g. "aa:bb:cc:dd:ee:ff") used as SecureOn password
    - `broadcast_ip`: IP address used for the broadcast (default: "255.255.255.255")
    - `known_hosts`: Optional list of hostnames.
 If provided, the add-on will resolve these hostnames for logging/reporting and optionally filtering
       - `host_filtering`: only accept packets whose source IP matches one of the resolved addresses in the known host list